RichardDooling/Entertainment_Law/Defamation/Defamation.md

 Neither Judge Horton's findings nor the final convictions based on the testimony of Victoria Price and affirmed on appeal settle the question of truth.
 That still remains an open question.
 Technical doctrines of res judicata and collateral estoppel do not apply in this context.
 Neither Victoria Price nor NBC were parties in the 1930s trials.
 In addition, citizens obviously have a right to attack the fairness of a trial.
 Judicial proceedings resolve disputes, but they do not establish the truth for all time.
 In libel cases the question of truth is normally one for the jury in a defamation action.

 Many of the scenes actually quote or paraphrase the trial transcript, but the movie is not a completely accurate report of the trial.
 Witnesses who corroborate Victoria Price's version of the facts are omitted.
 The portions of the original trial that show her as a perjurer and a promiscuous woman are emphasized.
 The flashbacks consistently show plaintiff's conduct in a derogatory light.
 The flashbacks entirely accept the theory of the case presented by Judge Horton and the defense and reject the theory of the case presented by the state and the plaintiff.
 Under such circumstances the common law privilege permitting publication of defamatory material as a part of a fair and accurate report on judicial proceedings is not satisfied.
-The element of balance and neutrality is missing. *See* [*Langford v.
-Vanderbilt University,* (Tenn.App.
-1958)](http://scholar.google.com/scholar_case?case=2991746111379933624).
+The element of balance and neutrality is missing.

 ### III.
 THE FIRST AMENDMENT DEFENSES